alialkhatib/papers/presentations/2021/Columbia/script.md

 Obviously I want to support their work and all that, but that's not all they're going to be doing.
 I want students coming out of their programs to have the opportunity to face this reality: that the data they're working with - whether they go into academia, or government, or private industry - that all of it represents so much more messiness than the data may suggest, and that entire lives are fleetingly represented in as little as a row of data on a table.
 I want them to understand that the data ethics issues they encounter are human issues projected onto a data structure, and that one role they can occupy to do real, meaningful good, is to do tear down the constructed nonsensical excuses that obstruct that fact.

-[JZ: one last "relate this to your thesis" plea lol. point by point how does your vision for CADE either enact or refute the points of the thesis?]

-I think I'm done, and I have tons of time, so I'd love to hang out and answer any questions if anyone has any.
+So I'd love to hang out and answer any questions if anyone has any.
 But first, thank you all for coming to my talk, feel free to contact me here or here or here.
 Okay, let's chat.